Fix MacBook Trackpad Not Working after Sequoia Update

 trackpad-settings-on-mac

-Under Point & Click Tab, the Last option is the Tracking speed slider.
+Under the Point & Click Tab, the Last option is the Tracking speed slider.
 Keep this speed normal.
 This will fix MacBook Pro trackpad sensitivity issues.

 Solution #5: Disable Force Click